Is Professional Tax Applicable in Chennai?

 Conclusion:

-Obtaining 12A and 80G registrations under the Income Tax Act offers a multitude of benefits for non-profit organizations.
-The 12A registration provides exemption from income tax, allowing organizations to utilize their funds more effectively for their social and charitable objectives, while the 80G registration enables donors to claim tax deductions on their contributions, thus incentivizing greater philanthropic support.
-These registrations not only enhance an organization’s credibility and transparency, but also foster a culture of giving and sustainable growth in the non-profit sector, ultimately leading to positive social impact and a stronger sense of community engagement.
+Obtaining 12A and 80G registrations under the Income Tax Act provides numerous benefits for non-profit organisations.
+The 12A registration provides exemption from income tax, allowing organisations to utilise their funds more effectively for their social and charitable objectives.
+Meanwhile, the 80G registration enables donors to claim tax deductions on their contributions, thereby incentivising greater philanthropic support.
+These registrations not only enhance an organisation’s credibility and transparency but also foster a culture of giving and sustainable growth in the non-profit sector, ultimately leading to positive social impact and a stronger sense of community engagement.